 How to Make Concrete Garden Markers + Free Printable

 A while back, I bought a concrete garden marker kit at a thrift store for a dollar.
 It contained everything necessary to make small garden bricks with words on them.
-Such a perfect combination of two very fashionable decorating trends–words and concrete.
-Unfortunately, the kit itself is no longer available.
-Bummer, right?
-But I’ve provided some similar products in my blog shop under Craft Supplies, so you can easily make some of your own.

 The general process for making these rustic little bricks is pretty straight forward, but there are a few tips and tricks to keep in mind that I’ll tell you about along the way.
 Sound good?